 Finally, there is a fourth degree charge, where, if the damage is of a lesser degree, a prosecutor may charge this misdemeanor.
 These charges usually only include up to 90 days in a local jail, along with fines that generally do not exceed $1,000.

 If You’re Facing Criminal Charges, Seek Legal Help

 The legislature takes vandalism very seriously, and has levied intense penalties on vandals.
 Being convicted comes with a possible sentence of imprisonment for not more than five years, or payment of a fine of not more than $10,000—or both.
 For a second or a third degree charge, you may be sentenced to imprisonment for not more than one year and a day, or payment of a fine of not more than $3,000—or both.

-If you or a loved one is accused of criminal destruction of property, even if it’s for artistic purposes, you must find a reputable and experienced attorney.
+If you or a loved one is accused of criminal destruction of private or public property, even if it’s for artistic works, you must find a reputable and experienced attorney.